DataDog/integrations-core/rabbitmq/README.md

 Enable the RabbitMQ management plugin.
 See [RabbitMQ's documentation][2] to enable it.

-Agent user needs at least the `monitoring` tag and those required permissions:
+Agent user then needs at least the `monitoring` tag and those required permissions:

 * **conf** - `^aliveness-test$`
 * **write** - `^amq\.default$`
 * **read** - `.*`

-Create a user for default vhost with the following commands:
+Create an Agent user for your default vhost with the following commands:

 ```
-rabbitmqctl add_user datadog somesecret
+rabbitmqctl add_user datadog <SECRET>
 rabbitmqctl set_permissions  -p / datadog "^aliveness-test$" "^amq\.default$" ".*"
 rabbitmqctl set_user_tags datadog monitoring
 ```